 DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.

-Children in foster care m a transportation plan in order to attend their school of origin.
-The Assistant Superintendent for Educational Services and the Director of Transportation will collaborate with the team members, incl outside agencies to determine how transportation will be provided.
-The POCs will then arrange for, coordinate and pay for whatever transportation is need for the individual student(s) during their foster care.
+Children in foster care may need a transportation plan in order to attend their school of origin.
+The Assistant Superintendent for Educational Services and the Director of Transportation will collaborate with the team members, including outside agencies to determine how transportation will be provided.
+The POCs will then arrange for, coordinate and pay for whatever transportation is need for the individual student(s) during their time in foster care.
 At such time, the school district will work with the child welfare agency to determine the sharing of additional costs that may be accrued for the student.
-A funding agreement will then

-The following factors should be considered when developing the transportation procedures for a student in foster care:

-- 1.Safety 2.Duration of the need for services - 3.
-The time/length of travel time for the student each day 4.
-Time of placement change - 5.Type of transportation available (yellow school bus, taxi cab, First Division vehicle, etc.) 6.Traffic patterns - 7.
-Flexibility in school schedule - 8.Impact of extracurricular activities on transportation options. - 9.
-Maturity and behavioral capacity of student
+A funding agreement will then be added to the transportation plan.
+The following factors should be considered when developing the transportation procedures for a student in foster care: 1.Safety2.Duration of the need for services3.
+The time/length of travel time for the student each day4.
+Time of placement change5.
+Type of transportation available (yellow school bus, taxi cab, First Division vehicle, etc.)6.Traffic patterns7.Flexibility in school schedule8.Impact of extracurricular activities on transportation options.9.Maturity and behavioral capacity of student

 Children in foster care may need a transportation plan in order to attend their school of origin.
-The Assistant Superintendent for Educational Services and the Director of Transportation will collabo with the team members, including outside agencies to determine how transportation will be provided.
-The POCs will then arrange for, coordinate and pay for whatever transportation is need for th individual student(s) during their time in foster care.
-At such time, the school district will work with the child welfare agency to determine the sharing of additional costs that may be accrued for th student.
+The Assistant Superintendent for Educational Services and the Director of Transportation will collaborate with the team members, including outside agencies to determine how transportation will be provided.
+The POCs will then arrange for, coordinate and pay for whatever transportation is need for the individual student(s) during their time in foster care.
+At such time, the school district will work with the child welfare agency to determine the sharing of additional costs that may be accrued for the student.
 A funding agreement will then be added to the transportation plan.

-The following factors should be considered when developing the transportation procedures for a student in foster care:

-- 2.Duration of the need for services

-- 3. The time/length of travel time for the student each day
+The following factors should be considered when developing the transportation procedures for a student in foster care: 1.Safety2.Duration of the need for services3.
+The time/length of travel time for the student each day4.
+Time of placement change5.
+Type of transportation available (yellow school bus, taxi cab, First Division vehicle, etc.)6.Traffic patterns7.Flexibility in school schedule8.Impact of extracurricular activities on transportation options.9.Maturity and behavioral capacity of student a.

-- 4.Time of placement change

-- 5. Type of transportation available (yellow school bus, taxi cab, First Division vehicle, etc.)

-- 6.Traffic patterns

-- 7.Flexibility in school schedule

-- 8.Impact of extracurricular activities on transportation options.

-- 9. Maturity and behavioral capacity of student

-- 2. Indicate which options will be considered when developing the transportation plan.
-Check all that apply.

-- ✓ a.
 Pre-existing transportation route

+2. Indicate which options will be considered when developing the transportation plan.
+Check all that apply.\

 - b.
 New transportation route

-- c.
-Route-to-route hand-offs
+- C. Route-to-route hand-offs

 - d.
 District-to-district boundary hand-offs

 - e.
 Other services for which student is eligible, such as IDEA transportation options

 - f.
 Options presented by DCFS worker

-- ✓ g.
+- g.
 Alternatives not directly provided by the district/school such as taxis, carpools, public transportation, etc.

-IMPORTANT: All drivers transporting students (other than parents or legal guardians transporting their own students) in First Division vehicles MUST poss valid school bus driver permit per Section 6-104(d) of the Vehicle Code.
+IMPORTANT: All drivers transporting students (other than parents or legal guardians transporting their own students) in First Division vehicles MUST possess a valid school bus driver permit per Section 6-104(d) of the Vehicle Code.
 THIS INCLUDES TAXI CAB DRIVERS.

-- □ h.
+- h.
 Other describe

 - i.
 Other describe

 - j.
 Other describe

-- 3. Describe how all funding options selected above will be considered and coordinated when developing the transportation plan.
+3. Describe how all funding options selected above will be considered and coordinated when developing the transportation plan.\